Cosmological perturbation effects on gravitational-wave luminosity distance estimates: Gravitational waves propagation in the perturbed universe

 where ${\cal M}_e$, and $f_e$ are the intrinsic ``chirp mass'' and frequency of the binary, respectively.
 Then $\bar \varphi= \varphi_c -(\pi\,f_e\, {\cal M}_e)^{-5/3}/16$ where $\varphi_c$ is the value of the phase at $f=\infty$ and $t(f) = t_c - (5/256) {\cal M}_e (\pi f_e {\cal M}_e)^{-8/3}$ \cite{Thorne:1987af}.

 A note is in order here.
 The relation in Eq. (\ref{Q}) formally is the same as that of \cite{Laguna:2009re}, but its physical meaning is totally different.
 In fact in \cite{Laguna:2009re} the authors consider as redshift the inverse of scale factor in the background frame, i.e. a Universe without inhomogeneities and anisotropies.
 Instead Eq. (\ref{Q}) depends on the {\it measured} redshift.
 In other words, this value of redshift coincides with that of a hypothetical event where it is possible to measure its electromagnetic signal, i.e. the photons from the coalescence.
+Finally, from Eq. (\ref{deltaDL}), we immediately note that we have recovered the same result obtained by the luminosity distance computed for the photon, see Eq.
+(51) in ref. \cite{Schmidt:2012ne}.

 Taking into account that $\Q$ is computed in the observed frame, defining $\M_r=\M_e(1+z)$ and $f_r=f_e/(1+z)$, we have\footnote{i.e. $f_o=f_r$ and $\bar \varphi = \varphi_r$}

 and considering that $\bar h_r = \M_r \left( \pi f_r \M_r \right)^{2/3} e^{i \varphi_r}/\bar \D_L\,$, we have